Hungarian Parliament by the Danube River.

 8. Great Market Hall

-Budapest Market Hall with a yellow tram right in front.
+Facade of the Great Market Hall in Budapest, with a yellow metro right in front.

 The Great Market Hall, with its 3 floors, is the largest market in Budapest